ibm-cloud-docs/openwhisk/limits.md

     </tr>
     <tr>
     <td><code>openulimit</code></td>
     <td>The maximum number of open files for an action is 1024 (for both hard and soft limits).
 This limit is fixed and cannot be changed.
-When an action is invoked, the docker run command uses the argument `--ulimit nofile=1024:1024` to set the <code>openulimit</code> value.
-For more information, see the [docker run](https://docs.docker.com/engine/reference/commandline/run/){: external} command line reference documentation.</td>
+When an action is invoked, the docker run command uses the argument <code>--ulimit nofile=1024:1024</code> to set the <code>openulimit</code> value.
+For more information, see the <a href="https://docs.docker.com/engine/reference/commandline/run/" target="_blank">docker run</a> command line reference documentation.</td>
     <td>1024</td>
     <td>0</td>
     <td>1024</td>